aranja/git-hydra/README.md

 hunks and lines to commit.
 As long as they changes are fairly independent everything should be beautiful.

-When master has been updated enough, you can start again by recreating the local branch from master, and merge all active pull-requests again.
+When changes have been merged into master, you can start again by recreating the local branch from master and re-merge active pull-requests.

 # Notes

 *   The matcher is case insensitive and the colon is optional.
-E.g. you can end your commit message with "branch <name>".
+E.g. you can end your commit message with "branch \<name>".

-*   If the commit conflicts with master or the target branch, you'll end up in the target branch where you have to resolve the merge conflict.
+*   If the commit conflicts with master or the target branch, you'll end up in the target branch where you have to resolve the merge conflict and commit again.

     After doing so, you can go back to the branch you came from.
-If you are missing changes from your working tree, run `git stash pop` and they should be back
+If you are missing changes from your working tree, run `git stash pop` and you'll get them back.

 *   If you forget to annotate where a commit should go, you can amend it's commit message and it will go where it should.
 It's also possible to